dhgclt/xterm-fix-for-kali-nethunter/README.md

-# This is a tutorial on how to run XTerm as root and as a non-root user in Kali NetHunter.
+# This is a tutorial on how to run Xterm as root and as a non-root user in Kali NetHunter

 ## how to run as localhost
 * `export DISPLAY=local@host:0`